 |Acceleration (0 to 60 mph)||4.5 seconds|

-Jaguar I-Pace is one of the most stylish and a luxury electric SUV from Jaguar-Land-Rover group.
+Jaguar I-Pace is one of the most stylish and luxury electric SUVs from the Jaguar-Land-Rover group.
 When it first hit the market in 2018, Forbes called it “the world’s first legitimate Tesla-fighter.”

 Apart from the 234 mile EPA range, it’s one of the best electric cars in terms of ride quality, handling, interior, design, build quality, and luxurious amenities.